Dapacruz/VMware.VimAutomation.Custom/README.md

 Creates a host networking CSV import template to be used with Import-VMHostNetworkingFromCsv

 **Export-VMHostNetworkingToCsv**
-Exports host networking for VMHosts provided
+Exports host networking of VMHosts provided

 **Import-VMHostNetworkingFromCsv**
 Imports host networking for VMHosts provided utilizing the output from Export-VMHostNetworking

 **Test-VMHostNetworking**
-Pings addresses from each provided VMkernel port for VMHosts provided
+Pings addresses from each provided VMkernel port of VMHosts provided

+**Get-VMHostVirtualToPhysicalCpuRatio**
+Calculate the virtual to physical CPU ratio of VMHosts provided

 Installation
 --------------